 View this post on Instagram

 In traditional katsu curry, there are a few animal products which you might see.
 These include egg, honey, chicken stock and chicken.
 The egg is usually used as part of the breadcrumb mix to coat the chicken, but I’ve used Quorn’s vegan chicken fillets as a short-cut which scraps the egg and meat altogether.
 Then instead of chicken stock, I’ve used vegetable stock and agave nectar instead of honey.

-However, if you’re looking to go the extra mile for a special occasion, here’s my advice.
+If you want to go that extra mile for a healthier option, here’s my advice.

 I’ve used Quorn’s vegan chicken fillets as a quick and easy short-cut which makes this meal a breeze to cook, especially if you’re just in from work.
 I do love Quorn as there are so many benefits of cooking with it.